kuzuH/Outbreak/README.md

 # Outbreak
 ## Outbreak is a GUI based arcade game programmed in Java

 This project is aligned to a Model-based software engineering roadmap.
-From the Cutomer to the User.
-The Problem statement to a fully functional software system. <br />
+From the Customer to the User.
+And from the Problem statement to a fully functional software system. <br />
 This cycle consists of 5 phases as listed below.
 __________________________________________